ARMmbed/mbed-os-5-docs/docs/reference/api/platform/platform.md

 }
 ```

-Without state, callbacks offer very limited composability.
-In C, you can fix this by adding an additional “state” argument to the function pointer, which allows you to pass in the opaque “state” when you register the callback.
+Without state, callbacks compose poorly.
+In C, you fix this by adding a "state" argument to the function pointer, and by passing opaque "state" when you register the callback.

 Here’s the low-pass example using an additional argument for state.